lazorfuzz/A-Logger/README.md

 4. Build it.
 Your keylogger executable will be generated for use.

 A Logger sends logs via email.
 Be sure of your email server's SMTP port before building your exe.
 The default port in A Logger is preconfigured for Gmail.

+-
+The 'Ext Spoof' and 'Crypt' features don't work.
+This keylogger was made in 2013 and development discontinued before all features were fleshed out and foolproof.
+However, the base keylogger works along with all the other features.